Ayami Kojima Artist Profile & Artworks

 A detailed step-by-step look at the whole process is featured in the third issue of the Japanese Color Kingdom art technique book series, which also features the process of fellow game artist Shinkiro (Toshiaki Mori).

 Ayami Kojima drawing method detailed in Color Kingdom 3.
 From top to bottom: India ink shadowing, palette knife texturing, and the addition of highlights.

 Kojima's involvement in the games industry has been fairly absent in recent years, and sorely missed, but the Kickstarter for Bloodstained: Ritual of the Night has secured her cooperation for a special packaging artwork for backers at the $100 level.
-A collection of her work can be found in the art book Santa Lilio Sangre - Ayami Kojima Artworks, which includes illustrations and concept art from the Castlevania series, in addition to non-gaming projects.
+A collection of her work can be found in the art book Santa Lilio Sangre - Ayami Kojima Artworks (Amazon link), which includes illustrations and concept art from the Castlevania series, in addition to non-gaming projects.

 Games featuring Ayami Kojima art.
 Available art galleries are linked.

 This website relies on the display (not clicks) of ads to survive.
 If you are using AdBlock, please consider clicking the ABP icon and disabling it for this site.
 If you wish to support us without seeing ads, you can back our Patreon page for as little as $1.
 Thanks!